Paid and unpaid leave

 Service in the Swedish defence forces

 The basic principle is that you will be granted time off with complete salary reduction for service in the Swedish defence forces.
-During a period of time off for service as reservist, 20% of your basic salary will be paid, if certain preconditions are satisfied.
 More information is given in Chapter 9, Sections 5-7 of the collective agreement for government employees (“Villkorsavtal”).

 Leave to care for a relative

 A person who cares for a relative who has been assessed by a doctor as being serious ill may have the right to leave to care for a relative.
+In these cases, Försäkringskassan reaches a decision concerning benefit for care of closely related persons and pays the appropriate remuneration.
 An application for such leave of absence is to be made in writing by the employee to Försäkringskassan.
-Remember that you must inform your immediate superior.
+The employer will make a full salary reduction.
+More information is available at the Försäkringskassan website.
+Remember that you must inform your immediate superior if you have the right to leave to care for a relative.

 Further clarification of family matters